imaris/imglib2-imaris-bridge/index.md

 For convenient access to spot detection, surfaces, and other un-related features, have a look at [*EasyXT*](https://github.com/BIOP/EasyXT-FIJI) from EPFL BIOP.
-(EasyXT and Imaris-Bridge can be used concurrently without difficulties.)
+(EasyXT and ImgLib2-Imaris-Bridge can be used concurrently without difficulties.)

 # Quickstart

-If you have both Imaris and Fiji running (otherwise you won't care...), it's easy to start playing with Imaris-Bridge:
+If you have both Imaris and Fiji running (otherwise you won't care...), it's easy to start playing with ImgLib2-Imaris-Bridge:

 Open a dataset in Imaris.

-In Fiji, activate the update site "Imaris-Bridge".
+In Fiji, activate the update site "ImgLib2-Imaris-Bridge".
 (See [this guide](https://imagej.net/update-sites/following) for how to activate update sites).

 Open the Script Interpreter (via *Plugins>Scripting>Script Interpreter* or shortcut `Shift` + `[`).